Steven-Zhang98/learning_note/BASIC/BASIC_006_Fibonacci_sequence.md

 print(fib(4))
 ```

-The number of cycles is n- 2 because literation starts from 2, so the range is (2,n), because the sequence does not include the second parameter, so the range is (2, n+1)
+The number of cycles is n- 2 because literation starts from 2, so the range is (2,n) because the sequence does not include the second parameter, so the content is (2, n+1)

 ## Recursion VS literation